FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    * - 11.
 The rainfall variable R_DISTRIB data was entered as total cumulative rainfall instead of the percentage of the total rainfall (range0.0 to 1.0).

    * - 12.
-The ISEDN switch for channel sediment transport was not‘turned on’ in the CHAN.DAT file for the channel segment.
+The ISEDN switch for channel sediment transport was not ‘turned on’ in the CHAN.DAT file for the channel segment.

 **Runtime Errors**